AriefBadal23/Object-Oriented-Python-excercises/README.md

 - Inheritence
 - Encapsulation

-By creating games with the Python library *Pygame* and Gui's with pyGui.
+By creating games with the Python library *Pygame* and Gui's with pygwidgets.